Brauen/FactionsCore/README.md

 # FactionsCore

-- FactionsCore forked from SaberCore and other repos.
+Simply a factions core made from completely nothing but dirt and a dream.